hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_exploring__9c61adff-9a55-4fc3-a6c7-eae0deac9514-0_2.content.md

 # AI Space Station Exploration

 Welcome to our website dedicated to the exploration of a massive, ancient space station orbiting a distant planet.
-Our team of AInauts and their AI companions have been tirelessly working to uncover the secrets hidden within this mysterious structure.
+Our team of Ainautes and their AI companions have been tirelessly working to uncover the secrets hidden within this mysterious structure.

 ## About Us